pmp-p/micropython-ports-wasm/README.md

 https://github.com/micropython/micropython/

-and to check if your emscripten build works
+to check if your emscripten build works ( facultative, FYI last test on emscripten 1.38.31 was ok )

 https://github.com/micropython/micropython/tree/master/ports/javascript

+but i suggest using ```emmake make -C ports/javascript PYTHON=python2``` instead of just make

 What are the differences between this repo and the official javascript port?